KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-Logging.js`: Replace it with `MagicMirror²`.
+3. Recommendation: Found `jshint` in file `MMM-Logging.js`: Replace "jshint" by "eslint".
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
-4. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-loldht22 by cslev](https://github.com/cslev/MMM-loldht22)